-The main mandate of AFS is to provide capacity-building assistance, facilitate the reform process in member countries, and support regional integration.
-As a regional center, which is close to the countries/territories it serves, AFS offers several advantages including: (a) decentralized and better tailored delivery of technical assistance (TA) to the particular needs of the region; (b) enhanced country ownership and accountability; (c) quicker and more efficient response to TA requests; (d) closer coordination with other TA providers in the region; and (e) more focused subject-specific and hands-on training for local officials.
+The mandate of AFS is to provide capacity-building assistance, facilitate the reform process in member countries, and support regional integration.
+As a regional center, which is close to the countries it serves, AFS offers several advantages including: (a) decentralized and better tailored delivery of TA to the particular needs of the region; (b) enhanced country ownership and accountability; (c) quicker and more efficient response to TA requests; (d) closer coordination with other TA providers in the region; and (e) more focused subject-specific and hands-on training for government officials.

-AFS is governed by a Steering Committee (SC) composed of representatives of AFS countries and donor countries and agencies.
+AFS is governed by a Steering Committee (SC) composed of representatives of AFS countries and external development partners.
 The committee reviews the center’s annual reports, and endorses annual work plans§ and priorities.
-The center havs adopted a result-oriented approach to planning, managing, and monitoring its activities.
+The center, which in August 2017 started its second phase of operations, has adopted a results-oriented approach to planning and managing its activities.

-Staffing of AFS reflects member countries’ TA needs.
-The size and composition of the team of resident experts is tailored to those needs and priorities of participating countries.
+Staffing of AFS reflects member countries’ TA needs, with the composition of the team of resident experts being tailored to the priorities of participating countries.
 The center is supervised by a coordinator.
-At present, the center has eight/nine long-term resident advisors in the following areas: revenue administration, public financial management (PFM), macroeconomic statistics, banking supervision, and monetary policy framework operations.
+At present, the center has nine long-term resident advisors in the following areas: revenue administration, public financial management (PFM), macroeconomic statistics, banking supervision, and monetary policy and operations.
 The work of long-term resident advisors is supplemented by short-term experts.
-The center also employs a local economist, as well as 7 support staff.
+The center also employs a local economist and seven administrative and support staff.